CiscoDevNet/msx-developer-guides/10-msx-dev-proxy/04-running-the-msx-dev-proxy.md

 ## Introduction
-We have built and deployed and SLM component, found the path it is server on, then started serving the UI from that path locally.
+We have built and deployed an SLM component, found the path it is served on, then started serving the UI from that path locally.
 Now we are going to use `msx-dev-proxy` to develop our UI locally against a remote MSX instance.

 ## Goals